k-nuth/docs/content/developer_guide/dotnet/tutorials/tutorials.md

 </ItemGroup>
 ```

-When the API is referenced like this, it is necessary to manually copy the underlying native dll (libbitprim-nodecint.so or .dll) to the target dir.
+When the API is referenced like this, it is necessary to manually copy the underlying native dll (libkth-nodecint.so or .dll) to the target dir.
 We have provided a `.targets` file which performs that task.
 In `bitprim.tutorials.csproj`, that target is imported...

 ```